deckhouse/deckhouse/ee/modules/500-operator-trivy/images/operator/patches/README.md

 ### 006-new-metrics.patch

-This patch adds new prometheus metrics for reports.
+This patch adds primaryLink metric for reports.